composer/composer/doc/06-config.md

-Defaults to `C:\Users\<user>\AppData\Roaming\Composer` on Windows, `$XDG_DATA_HOME/composer` on unix systems that follow the XDG Base Directory Specifications, and `$home` on other unix systems.
-Right now it is only used for storing past composer.phar files to be able to rollback to older versions.
+Defaults to `C:\Users\<user>\AppData\Roaming\Composer` on Windows, `$XDG_DATA_HOME/composer` on unix systems that follow the XDG Base Directory Specifications, and `$COMPOSER_HOME` on other unix systems.
+Right now it is only used for storing past composer.phar files to be able to roll back to older versions.
 See also [COMPOSER_HOME](03-cli.md#composer-home).

 ## cache-dir